 Only use this option when backing up a replica server.
 Its behavior is undefined when used on a source or non-replication server.

 --no-lockingoption; using both options together will make mysqlbackup throw an error.

-Slave_open_temp_tablesto become “0” (which is true when no temporary tables are open) to complete the backup for a slave server by asserting a global read lock and copies all the non-InnoDB tables.
+Slave_open_temp_tablesto become “0” (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a global read lock and copies all the non-InnoDB tables.
 If the duration of the wait exceeds that specified with the option, mysqlbackup times out and throws an error.
-The wait is for preventing mysqlbackup from finishing a slave backup when there are temporary tables still open.
-See descriptions in Temporary tables on statement-based replication (SBR) slave for details on how mysqlbackup deals with temporary tables on a slave server.
+The wait is for preventing mysqlbackup from finishing a replica backup when there are temporary tables still open.
+See descriptions in Temporary tables on statement-based replication (SBR) replica for details on how mysqlbackup deals with temporary tables on a replica server.

-In addition, mysqlbackup also runs an initial check at the beginning of a slave backup to see if
+In addition, mysqlbackup also runs an initial check at the beginning of a replica backup to see if

 Slave_open_temp_tables=0becomes true within the duration set by